KBNLresearch/xs4all-resources/doc/liesbets-atelier-apache-notes.md

     This works, but the ScriptAlias method assumes all scripts are in same dir, which is unpractical if we use the server setup for multiple sites later on.

 2. Use below configuration (adapted from "User Directories" example [here](https://httpd.apache.org/docs/2.4/howto/cgi.html)).
-This will work for cgi scripts located in *any* `cgi-bin` folder under `/var/www`:
+This will work for cgi scripts with a .cgi or .py file extension located in *any* `cgi-bin` folder under `/var/www`:

     ```
     <IfModule mod_alias.c>